atheik/PWP/README.md

 ## Testing

-Make sure your environment is setup as above.
+Make sure your environment is setup as in the development configuration described above.
 The coverage reported for the database and resource tests should be 98%.

 ```sh